SanderGeraedts/Sanderg.nl/src/pages/en/posts/3d-printed-hand-wired-macro-pad-with-raspberry-pi-pico-kmk-&-circuitpython.md

 title: 3D-printed hand-wired Macro pad with Raspberry Pi Pico, KMK & CircuitPython
 permalink: /en/posts/3d-printed-hand-wired-macro-pad-with-raspberry-pi-pico-kmk-&-circuitpython
 dutchLink: /posts/3d-printed-hand-wired-macro-pad-met-raspberry-pi-pico-kmk-circuitpython
-description: In this post I explain how I designed my macro path, built and programmed.
+description: In this post I explain how I designed my macro pad, built and programmed.
 Everything is explained step by step so that you too can create your own keyboard or macro pad!
 publishDate: 2022-09-16T16:00:36.128Z